DOBAG Carpet Initiative: Background and history

 The DOBAG project started in 1981, led by Harald Boehmer, a German chemistry and biology teacher, in cooperation with the Marmara University in Istanbul.
 He focused on chemical analyses of the dyes of antique woven carpets, such as those on display in Istanbul museums.

 Use of synthetic dyes in Oriental carpets

 Synthetic dyes were discovered in the late 19th century.
 Until then, wool used for weaving carpets was dyed with traditional dyes made from plants, insects and minerals.
 Synthetic dyes were cheap and easy to use and thus replaced the traditional dyes soon after they were made widely available.
 Western art historians reported instability to light and moisture of carpets with synthetic dyes.
 The aesthetic effect in oriental carpets with synthetic colours was described by A. Cecil Edwards as "having a hard, metallic look" and being "dull and dead".
-In order to be commercially successful, synthetically dyed carpets have to be chemically treated before they go on sale.
+To be commercially successful, synthetically dyed carpets have to be chemically treated before they go on sale.